Article

 Below is a guide on how the four main influences can be applied to create a good safety culture in the NHS.

-• acknowledge and give praise where health, safety and wellbeing are well done.
-This helps to reinforce good practice so that they become habits
+• Acknowledge and give praise where health, safety and wellbeing are well done.
+This helps to reinforce good practice so that they become embedded.

 • Good communication between all levels of employees, with input from TU safety representatives, is a pivotal part of a positive culture.
 Questions about health and safety should be part of everyday work conversations and management should listen actively to what they are being told by employees and take what they hear seriously.